mikejsavage/ggformat/README.md

 If you want to print your own types with ggformat, you need to define `void format( FormatBuffer * fb, T x, const FormatOpts & opts );`.
-`FormatBuffer` is a wrapper around a `char *` and length and its exact definition is not important. `FormatOpts` is the parsed format options and is defined as:
+`FormatBuffer` is a wrapper around a `char *` and length and its exact definition is not important. `FormatOpts` holds parsed format options and is defined as:

 ```